tategakibunko/SemanticNovel/README.md

 ## Markup

-You can see all markup definition in [init.tnconfig.json](https://github.com/tategakibunko/TypeNovel/blob/master/Tools/init.tnconfig.json).
+You can see all markup definition in `DefaultTnConfig` in [settings.ts](https://github.com/tategakibunko/TypeNovel/blob/master/src/settings.ts).

 ### @scene